Moustafa Youssef: Awards and honors

-In 2019, Youssef became the first computer scientist in the Middle East and Africa to be named a Fellow of the Association for Computing Machinery (ACM) for his contributions to location tracking algorithms.
+In 2019, Youssef became the first computer scientist in the Middle East and Africa to be named an ACM Fellow for his contributions to location tracking algorithms.

 He was also named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in the same year.

 In 2017, he received the Egyptian State Excellence Award.

 In 2015, he was named a Distinguished Scientist of the Association for Computing Machinery.
 In the same year, he also won the COMESA Innovation Award for his DejaVu GPS-replacement technology.
 Moreover, he received the Alexandria University Commemorative Medal.

 In 2013, he won the COMESA Innovation Award for his CrowdInside system for the automatic construction of indoor floorplans.
 He also received the Egyptian Dr. Venice Kamel Gouda's Award for Innovative Technologies.

 In 2012, he received the Egyptian State Encouragement Award for Engineering Sciences.

 In 2010, he received the joint TWAS-AAS-Microsoft Award for Young Scientists.

 In 2004, his thesis work received the Invention of the Year Award from the University of Maryland, College Park.

 In 1997, he was awarded Prof. Abdelsamie Moustafa award, and Prof. Naim Aboutaleb award from the Faculty of Engineering, Alexandria University for being ranked first on the Faculty of Engineering and the Computer and Systems Engineering Department, respectively.

 In 1992, he received the Egyptian Ministry of Education Certificate of Honor for being ranked Third Nationwide in the General Secondary School Certificate exam.

 Media coverage

 Youssef's research has attracted the general and technical media.
 On September 21, 2012, his CrowdInside system for the automatic construction of indoor floorplans was featured in the MIT Technology Review Magazine.
 On July 2, 2012, his Unloc indoor location determination system was cited in the Scientific American Magazine.

 On March 10, 2005, his Horus Wi-Fi-based location determination system was cited in the Washington Times Newspaper.
 Similarly, the Horus system was also cited on June 19, 2003 in the New York Times Newspaper.

 He is also regularly invited on different Egyptian Talk Shows to talk about his research including Al Qahera Al Youm, Nile TV International, Alexandria Satellite Channel, and the Egyptian National Satellite Channel.

+His news are regularly covered by the Egyptian and international media including Al Jazeera, Dar Al Maaref, among others.